R3VAMP/Flappy-Birds/README.md

 # Flappy-Birds

-Made the Flappy Bird Game in Python using pygame.
+Made the Flappy Bird Game in Python.
+Have Fun :)

 ## Requirements
 - Python 3